 How do you remove streaks from laminate floors?

 Streaks often occur when too much commercial cleaner is used or if dirty water gets pushed around.
 To fix them, dampen a microfiber cloth with clean water and wipe the floor again to remove the filmy residue.
-Dry immediately with a dry microfiber cloth for a clean, streak-free floor.
+Dry immediately with a dry microfiber cloth.